nextgap.com

 August 11th, 2010 · No Comments

-If you decide you don’t want to buy a guitar hanger for a wall, here are simple steps to building one yourself.
-There are lots of ready to use ones, which are good (I have one in my living room that holds the acoustic guitar), but this time I wanted to make one of my […]
+If you’re the DIY person, here are simple steps to building a guitar hanger yourself.
+There are lots of ready to use ones, which are good and relatively cheap (I have one in my living room that holds the acoustic guitar), but this time I wanted to make one of my own for my studio. […]

 [Read more →]